folio-org/mgr-tenant-entitlements/README.md

 _The `purge` flag defines whether the tenant application data will be deleted.
 If this flag is set to true - `mgr-tenant-entitlement` will delete all resources, including routes, keycloak authorization resources, and module database data (using tenant API) from the system.
-If this flag is set to `false` - only sidecars for this tenant will be disabled and module requests will return an error, saying that the tenant is not enabled._
+If this flag is set to `false` - sidecars for this tenant will be disabled and module requests will return an error, saying that the tenant is not enabled.
+Also routes in Kong will be deleted._

 ### Is rollbacks are supported for the application uninstalling/upgrades?